 (3) Employ 20 full-time technical workers in said atelier; and

 (4) Present a haute couture collection of no less than 50 original designs — both day and evening garments — bi-annually in January and July.
+[NOTE: This requirement has been relaxed after being cut down to 25 garments in 1992.
+Now, "a qualitative assessment" from the Fédération, exists].

 The requirements, established by Fédération française de la couture in 1945 (and subsequently updated in 1992) must be met consistently and continuously in order for a house to maintain its haute couture status, as the title and membership in the Fédération française de la couture may be revoked.